 “I hear you,” Wes groaned as he put the pad on his lower back.
 “It’s just that someone has to worry about her.
 You know she’s trying to find her sister.
 She doesn’t have anybody.”
 He leaned back in his chair, staring at his computer screen with concern.

 “I understand where you’re coming from, Wes,” Mitch said, still kneeling next to his friend, “but I don’t see why you should lose sleep over it.
 She’s not in any real danger, right?”

 “Well…” Glancing away, Wes thought he’d been hiding a lot from the street smart cook.
-It was only a matter of time before he figure things out on his own, right?
+It was only a matter of time before he figured things out on his own, right?
 “Can you… keep a secret?”

 “Wes,” Mitch stared back disapprovingly, “how long have you know me?”

 “Fair point,” Wes replied.
 “Mary has a… condition.
 It’s rare, and I make her the medicine she needs.”